An online sustainability course

-For us, sustainability is an important value and we want all our people to be informed about it.
+For us, sustainability is a value that we want to transmit to all our people.
 For this reason we developed an online training tool that highlights the basic principles and notions of sustainability and describes, with concrete examples, how to integrate sustainability in business activities and processes.
 The course, organised in collaboration with Eni Corporate University, is available both in Italian and English and is available at any time and to all the people of Eni on the corporate intranet.
 You can navigate both sequentially and “freely”, using an interactive pop-down menu that allows the participant to easily access the content.

 For us, internal growth is an important lever to maintain and develop intellectual capital.
 This is why we encourage the circulation of jobs and roles among the different business areas, through balancing and mobility processes supported by plans that facilitate, where necessary, retraining.
 Eni cares about the management and development of professionalism and therefore constantly identifies professional roles, skills and strategic know-how, through the application and updating of the management and development system of Professional Models.
 Eni recently updated the structure of its Professional Models, in line with the map of the processes and corporate regulations unambiguously classifying all of the skills that are practiced within it.
 In 2015 a list of professional competences was drawn up that brings together all of the technical skills required for the performance of all of the roles in the company.
 The list is a shared point of reference for the description of the technical skills need for the various jobs.
 The list includes some 1800 items, covering Eni’s 33 professional areas and is organised on 3 levels: